-It is anticipated in FY 2023 with the use of available HOPWA funds, 150 individuals and families will receive housing assistance.
-Approximately 85 individuals and families will receive tenant-based rental assistance and 65 individuals and families will receive housing related short-term assistance (short-term rent, mortgage, and utility assistance).
+It is anticipated in FY 2024 with the use of available HOPWA funds.
+Approximately 85 individuals and families will receive tenant-based rental assistance and 125 individuals and families will receive housing related short-term assistance (short-term rent, mortgage, and utility assistance).
 Currently, Suburban Maryland does not use HOPWA funds for supportive services due to funding availability.
 However, Suburban Maryland provides a link to supportive services.